cyclus/cyclus.github.com/source/module/resources.rst

 A primary motivation for discrete and quantized materials is the ability to study the flow of material and the attribution of those materials through prior ownership.
-Such a notion is clear when refering to real world objects that are clearly defined in a discrete and quantized way.
-Perhaps the most obvious example in a fuel cycle scenario is that of a nuclear fuel assembly.
+One example is that of a nuclear fuel assembly.
 A nuclear fuel assembly for a given reactor has a clear definition of material properties (including mass) can be treated as a single unit.

 The Cyclus core provides two types of Resources that can be used/manipulated